Distinguishing simple and complex contagion processes on networks: Data description and generation of interaction networks and hypergraphs

 \section{Data description and generation of interaction networks and hypergraphs}

 The data sets we consider describe interactions between individuals, either in terms of physical proximity or online, and are temporally resolved.
-We thus preprocess these data in order to build the three types of structures needed for the numerical simulations: the temporally aggregated pairwise network, the aggregated hypergraph with all orders of interactions, and the aggregated triangle network.
+We thus preprocess these data sets in order to build the three types of structures needed for the numerical simulations, for each data set ${\cal D}$: the temporally aggregated pairwise network $G_{\cal D}$, the aggregated hypergraph with all orders of interactions $H_{\cal D}$, and the aggregated hypergraph restricted to second order (i.e., interactions of size $3$ at most) $H^3_{\cal D}$.

-First we build the aggregated network: we consider each interaction between two individuals as a pairwise link of a static network with weight given by the number of times (consecutive or not) that the connection has appeared in the temporal data.
+First we build the aggregated network $G_{\cal D}$: we consider each interaction between two individuals as a pairwise link of a static network with weight given by the number of times (consecutive or not) that the connection has appeared in the temporal data.
 The aggregated network is used to simulate the simple and threshold contagion models, and the contagion events of the simplicial contagion model involving pairwise links.

-We then generate the hypergraph by considering as hyperedges all the groups of simultaneous all-to-all interactions in the temporal data.
+We then generate the hypergraph $H_{\cal D}$ by considering as hyperedges all the groups of simultaneous all-to-all interactions in the temporal data (see Fig. \ref{fig_Psi_m} for the distributon of the hyperedges size, $\Psi(m)$, of all the data sets).
 Each hyperedge is stored with its weight given by the number of temporal repetitions.
 This is used to simulate the NL-hyper contagion process, where each hyperedge is characterized by its own infection probability.

-Finally, we consider each hyperedge of order higher than 2 (involving more than 3 nodes) and we decompose it into multiple groups of three nodes (in other words we project these interactions on hyperedges of size 3).
-The set of the obtained three-nodes interactions, together with the hyperedges of order 2, forms the aggregated triangle network.
-This is used to simulate the infections taking place on triangles in the simplicial contagion model (those occurring with probability $\beta^{\Delta}$).
-The union of the aggregated triangle network and the pairwise network forms indeed a simplicial complex.
+Finally, we consider each hyperedge involving more than $3$ nodes in $H_{\cal D}$ and we decompose it into multiple groups of three nodes (in other words we project these interactions on hyperedges of size 3).
+The set of the obtained three-nodes interactions, together with the hyperedges of size $2$, forms the aggregated restricted hypergraph $H^3_{\cal D}$.
+It is used to simulate the infections taking place in the simplicial contagion model, as it is indeed a simplicial complex (for each hyperedge of size $3$, the three nodes are also linked by $3$ pairwise edges).

-The unweighted networks are obtained by setting all the weights equal to 1.
+The unweighted networks are obtained by setting all the weights equal to $1$.